Mission Statement & History

 • We strengthen Germany's reputation as a location for chemical research and development

-• We have partnerships with other global leaders
+• We have partnerships with other global leading companies

-• We are actively involved in international chemical organizations
+• We actively participate in international chemical organizations

 4. The GDCh creates new forms of cooperation and communication